Flooring Types and How To Choose?

 Among the cheaper solutions.
 In many ways it is similar to a laminate, if you get a cheap product, expect to replace it soon.
 A quality vinyl will be expensive but will do a much better job.

 Now for the bad part.
 As good as vinyl flooring is, nothing can ever be perfect.
 We have already talked about VOCs and the possibility of unhealthy consequences of exposure.
 However, it isn’t simply a finish, stain or adhesive that can emit VOCs, it is also the floor itself.
-Vinyl is a are petroleum-based product and can emit VOCs for years after installation.
+Vinyl is a petroleum-based product and can emit VOCs for years after installation.
 How strong the effect truly is, is debatable but it is there.
-Vinyl flooring is an excellent option in many respect and as we previously said – usable anywhere.
+Vinyl flooring is an excellent option in many respects and as we previously said – usable anywhere.
 We do not recommend it for kids’ bedrooms, though, for the reasons listed above.